SpencerRohan/tutorial/README.md

 + Normalize.css - setting everything to a zero level, useful?
 + Why @import is needed if gulp is concating everything?
 Outside of variable naming.
 + How much time does a dev spend on the front-end portion of a project, on average?
 Is it always adjusting?
 + Customizing Bootstrap variable file.
-Fonts, Dimensions, Colors etc.
+Fonts, Dimensions, Colors etc. & WHEN?
 + LESS saving full property values.
 + http://getbootstrap.com/customize/#less-variables